toledoroy/NFTGIGS/README.md

 https://showcase.ethglobal.com/roadtoweb3/nft-gigs

-NFT Gigs is like fiverr for web3.
-It's distributed and permissionless and anyone can post products and services.
+This dApp is like an automated Fiverr for web3.
+It's distributed and permissionless so anyone can offer and order any products and services.
 It can be also be used as a backend for any web3 eCommerce applications and storefronts.

 At the core of the project is a self-selling escrow ERC1155 smart contract that manages the entire offer lifecycle (purchase, order, delivery, review...) on chain and never makes any mistakes.